What is Art of Problem Solving

 In Introduction to Algebra, for example, when discussing multivariable linear equations, the chapter is divided up into an introduction, a discussion of substitution, elimination, some word problems, common and uncommon problem sets, different variables and so on.

-As kids go through their lessons, they are given lots of examples to try.
+As kids go through their lessons, they are given lots of examples to try and lessons tend to work through some of them step-by step in a fairly in-depth and rigorous manner to demonstrate concepts.

 Sections typically end with a variety of exercises for that section and, at the end of each chapter, there are review and challenge problems.